-Sometimes the circumstances causing the pain are permanent – maybe it’s the loss of a loved one, a trauma that can’t be undone, or a person who simply won’t change.
+Sometimes the circumstances causing the emotions are permanent – maybe it’s the loss of a loved one, a trauma that can’t be undone, or a person who simply won’t change.
 Things like that are truly sad, and your pain is valid.

-However, the intensity of that pain will not last forever.
+However, the intensity of your pain will not last forever.

 I know that sounds cliché, but it’s true, I know from experience.

 Now, this isn’t to say it’s all sunshine and rainbows.
-The pain doesn’t just “go away”.
-Sometimes a past pain comes back like a dagger to the heart, but it doesn’t last as long as it once did.
-I have to skills to manage it, and people I can go to for support.
+The pain doesn’t just “go away.”
+Sometimes a past hurt comes back like a dagger to the heart, but it doesn’t last as long as it once did.
+I have skills to manage it, and people I can go to for support.

 Other kinds of pain are always there, lingering in the back of my mind, but they no longer consume me – and that’s okay.

 The pain I felt was BIG.
 And sometimes that pain got expressed in very big ways – ways that overwhelmed me.